Runware/ComfyUI-Runware/README.md

 ## 🌟 What is ComfyUI-Runware?

-Imagine creating stunning images, refining details, or even removing backgrounds—all without needing a powerful GPU.
+Imagine creating stunning images or videos, refining details, or even removing backgrounds—all without needing a powerful GPU.
 With **Runware**, all the heavy lifting happens on our servers.
 No GPU?
 No problem! 🖥️💨

 This integration adds a suite of custom nodes to ComfyUI, allowing you to:
 - Perform advanced image inference tasks, including image generation and editing with powerful models.